clelidm/MinCompSpin_BasisSearch128/README.md

      >                            100000001  corresponds to the basis operator: s8 = sig_1 sig_9
      >                            000000001  corresponds to the basis operator: s9 = sig_9
      >
-     >      Note that here one can easily check that the inverse tranformation is correct
+     >      Note that here one can easily check that the inverse transformation is correct
      >      by replacing the expressions of the `sig_i` into the expressions of the `s_j`
      >      and get back the identity (i.e., that `s_j = s_j` for all `j`).
      >